MetaSys-LISBP/PhysioFit/docs/models.rst

 .. note:: The model file name must follow the naming convention "model_[model number].py".
 If the last model in the list
           is the "model_5.py", the next one should be named "model_6.py".

+You can now launch PhysioFit's GUI, load a data file corresponding to the new model, select the model, and run flux calculation.
+In case of errors, have a look to the error message and correct the code.